baderabdallah/double-pendelum-trajectory-generation-and-control/README.md

 - Robotics Toolbox for MATLAB by Peter Corke
 - Modern Robotics: Mechanics, Planning, and Control
 - Classical control theory and nonlinear dynamics literature

----

-**Note:** This project serves as both a learning tool for robotics students and a benchmark for comparing different control strategies on a complex nonlinear system.